 Important Tips for Your Eye Care Routine

-You might think your vision is fine or you have healthy eyes, but visiting an ophthalmologist (an expert in treating eye problems) for a comprehensive dilated eye exam is the only thing to be sure of.
+You might think your vision is fine or you have healthy eyes, but visiting an ophthalmologist (an expert in treating eye problems) for a comprehensive dilated eye exam is the only thing you should be sure of.
 Some people don’t realize that their vision could be improved with glasses or contact lenses.
-In addition, many eye disorders such as diabetic eye disease, glaucoma, and age-related macular degeneration often have no warning signs.
+In addition, many eye disorders, such as diabetic eye disease, glaucoma, and age-related macular degeneration, often have no warning signs.
 A dilated eye exam is the best way to detect eye problems in the early stages.

 While performing a comprehensive dilated exam, your ophthalmologist places a drop in your eyes to dilate so that more light enters the eye, allowing the ophthalmologist to get a clear view of the back of the eye and examine them for any signs of damage or eye disease.
-Your ophthalmologist is the one who can determine if your eyes are healthy or you are seeing your best.
+Your ophthalmologist is the one who can determine if your eyes are healthy or if you need eye treatment.

 Talk to your ophthalmologist about your eye health history.
 It is important to know if you have been diagnosed with an eye condition since many are hereditary.
 This information helps determine if you are at a greater risk of developing an eye condition.

-How to treat your eyes better?
-Well, you might have heard that carrots are good for eyesight.
+How do you treat your eyes better?
+Well, as mentioned above, deficiencies in vitamins can affect vision.
+Make sure you get all the vitamins for eye health.
+In addition, you might have heard that carrots are good for eyesight.
 But eating a diet rich in vegetables and fruits, particularly dark green leafy greens such as kale, spinach, or collard greens, is important for healthy eyes.
-According to research studies, eating fish high in omega 3 fatty acids, including tuna, halibut, and salmon, has also been an eye health benefit.
+According to research studies, eating fish high in omega-3 fatty acids, including tuna, halibut, and salmon, has also been an eye health benefit.

 To avoid the risk of infection, always wash your hands thoroughly before putting or taking out your lenses.
-Also, disinfect your lenses as instructed and replace them as needed.
+Also, disinfect your lenses as instructed and replace them when needed.

 Employees are required to practice safety measures to have a safe work environment.
-Make a habit of always wearing protective eyewear, especially when sitting in front of a computer or laptop screen.
+Always wear protective eyewear, especially when sitting in front of a computer or laptop screen.
 Also, encourage your co-workers to do the same.

-If you are involved in a job where you need to spend a lot of time on a computer or focusing on anything, you forget to blink or bink very less, and your eyes can get fatigued.
-Make sure you look away every 20 minutes, about 20 feet, for at least 20 seconds.
+If you are involved in a job where you need to spend a lot of time on a computer or focus on anything, you forget to blink or bink very little, and your eyes can get fatigued.
+Ensure you look away every 20 minutes, about 20 feet, for at least 20 seconds.
 This helps to reduce eyestrain.

 Some of our daily habits may seem harmless, but in the long run, they could get troublesome.
-Certain bad habits could increase your risk of developing eye problems such as cataracts, glaucoma, and myopia.
+Bad habits could increase your risk of developing eye problems such as cataracts, glaucoma, and myopia.
 Harmful practices that everyone should avoid:

 • Using dirty eye makeup